-The Eighth Performance Studies International Conference will be hosted by the School of Music, University of Leeds on 15–18 July 2027.
+The Eighth Performance Studies International Conference will be hosted by the School of Music, University of Leeds, on 15–18 July 2027 (both in person and online).

 The conference will address a wide range of musics, methodologies, questions, and practices relating to Performance Studies.